Actively Recruiting

 • Diagnosed with cancer and currently undergoing active treatment

-• Experiencing sleep disturbances defined by a Chinese Pittsburgh Sleep Quality Index (PSQI) global score of 65 or higher
+• Experiencing sleep disturbances with a Chinese Pittsburgh Sleep Quality Index (PSQI) score of 5 or higher

 Not Eligible